praneeth-rdy/ubuntu-info/docker/readme.txt

 8) 'docker run -it <image>:tag <command-to-run> <arguments(optional)>'
 (ex: docker run -it 4e5021d210f6 /bin/bash)(The -it instructs Docker to allocate a pseudo-TTY connected to the container's stdin; creating an interactive bash shell in the container.)
 9)

+** Dockerfile
+- Dockerfile consists of comments and commands + arguments
+ex:
+# Print "Hello World"
+RUN echo "Hellp World"

+- FROM command is the most important command amongst all and it defines the base image to use to start the build process
+ex:
+# Usage: FROM [imagename]
+FROM ubuntu

+- RUN command is the central executing directive for Dockerfiles.
+It takes commands as its arguments and runs it to form the image.
+Unlike CMD, it actually is used to build the image.
+ex:
+# Usage: RUN [command]
+RUN apt-get install -y riak

+- CMD command is similar to RUN.
+Unlike RUN it is not executed during build, but when a container is instantiated using the image being built
+ex:
+# Usage 1: CMD application "argument1" "argument2"
+CMD "echo" "Welcome To Edureka"

+- ADD command gets two arguments: a source and a destination.
+It basically copies the files from the source on the host into the container's own filesystem at the set destination
+ex:
+# Usage: ADD [source directory or URL] [destination directory]
+ADD /my_app_folder /my_app_folder

+- ENV command is used to set the environment variables (one or more).
+These variables consist of "key value" pairs which can be accessed within the container by scripts and applications alike
+ex:
+# Usage: ENV key value
+ENV SERVER_WORKS 4

+- WORKDIR directive is used to set where the command defined with CMD is to be executed
+ex:
+# Usage: WORKDIR [path]
+WORKDIR /path WORKDIR ~/

+- EXPOSE command is used to associate a specified port to enable networking between the running process inside the container and the outside world i.e. the host
+ex:
+# Usage: EXPOSE [port]
+EXPOSE 8080

+- MAINTAINER command is used to set author field of an image
+ex:
+# Usage: MAINTAINER [name]
+MAINTAINER authors_name

+- USER directive is used to set the UID (or username) which is to run the container based on the image being built
+ex:
+# Usage: USER [UID]
+USER 751

+- VOLUME command is used to enable access from your container to a directory on the host machine (i.e. mounting it)
+ex:
+# Usage: VOLUME ["/dir_1", "/dir_2", ...]

+VOLUME [/"my_files"]